Whiskey Business: Plot

+Production

+In October 2012, TVLine reported that musician Sonny Rollins would guest star as himself as a hologram.
+An archival recording of musician Tony Bennett singing "Capital City" appears in the episode.
+The song first appeared in the second season episode "Dancin' Homer" and also appeared in the fourteenth season episode "Bart vs. Lisa vs. the Third Grade."

+Due to NASCAR overrun, the episode did not broadcast until 8:30 PM.

 Reception

 Critical reception

 This episode received mixed reviews from critics.

 Robert David Sullivan of The A.V.
-Club gave the episode a C−, saying "I’ve been complaining about the dark humor in many Simpsons episodes this season, but it’s unimaginative dark humor that’s disappointing.
-I’m a champion of the episode ‘Homer’s Enemy,’ all the way to its grim conclusion, and I love every blood-spurting moment of the Itchy and Scratchy cartoons.
-But ‘Whiskey Business’ just bangs on the one note of Moe being so depressed he can’t even muster the energy to end it all.
+Club gave the episode a C−, saying "I've been complaining about the dark humor in many Simpsons episodes this season, but it's unimaginative dark humor that's disappointing.
+I'm a champion of the episode 'Homer's Enemy,' all the way to its grim conclusion, and I love every blood-spurting moment of the Itchy and Scratchy cartoons.
+But 'Whiskey Business' just bangs on the one note of Moe being so depressed he can’t even muster the energy to end it all.
 An episode that actually depicted a suicide would at least win points for going to extremes."

 Teresa Lopez of TV Fanatic gave the episode two and a half stars out of five, saying "In addition to the Moe and Lisa plots, the show also tried to shoehorn another story involving Grampa and Bart bonding when Grampa gets injured on Bart's makeshift waterslide.
 There were some cute moments between the two, but the episode had far too many threads going to make any of them really satisfactory."